julienrwe/dam-documentation/src/general.md

 **Shape the plateform for your business**

-DAM is integrated with many WL products and can also be connected to external providers for KYC, Payment Gateway and additional services, allowing you to link your daily processes to this private blockchain platform.
+Worldline is integrated with many other native products, and can also be connected to external providers for KYC, payment gateway, and additional services.
+This allows you to link your daily processes to the private blockchain platform.

 **Simple tools for reporting and monitoring**

-We offer a comprehensive web application that enables issuers to monitor blockchain transactions, search and audit trails in a transparent manner.
-The application also include custom dashboard and reporting tools to facilitate the monitoring process for users and their partners.
+A comprehensive web application that enables issuers to monitor blockchain transactions, search and audit trails in a transparent manner.
+The application include custom dashboard and reporting tools to facilitate the monitoring process for users and their partners.

 <img src="https://user-images.githubusercontent.com/126062813/223772384-207b6d09-e917-4b57-8445-2b93ad966c16.png" width="500" height="330">

 ### **Empower frictionless customer experience**

-With DAM you make blockchain simple and accessible for everyone.
-And with have the rights tools for developers, merchant and end user to accelerate adoption and reduce time to market.
+Blockchain is made simple and accessible to everyone through Worldline Digital Currency.
+We have the appropriate tools for developers, retailers, and end users to accelerate adoption and shorten time to market.

 <img src="https://user-images.githubusercontent.com/126062813/223772488-e04357ed-d02f-49ae-a179-32f799f8bd12.png" width="500" height="330">